 umbrellas, folding tables, coolers filled with home made food, alcoholic and non-alcoholic beverages – you name it, they have it.

-We decided that, if we’re going to become professional beach-goers, we need to up our game, and so on Sunday, we bought ourselves the first in a long list of beach equipment – an umbrella.
+We decided that, if we’re going to become professional beach-goers, we need to up our game, and so on Sunday, we bought ourselves the first in a long list of beach equipment – a beach umbrella.